 Moses fasted 40 days, Nehemiah fasted 120 days, and large numbers of Jews in Esther's time fasted for 70 days in their time of need.

 2 Chronicles 7:14 says that when we humble ourselves and confess our sins, God intervenes in history to heal our land.
 In Psalm 35:13 King David humbled himself through fasting and many others in the Scriptures have done the same to gain favor from God.
 Moses fasted 40 days, Nehemiah fasted 120 days, and large numbers of Jews in Esther’s time fasted for 70 days in their time of need.
 Jesus fasted 40 days, Christians in the book of Acts fasted regularly, and believers for 2000 years have sought God through fasting and prayer.
-Thousands of American Christians humbling themselves through an extended fast will be very meaningful to God and will help move Him, according to His word, to bring change to the U.S.
+Thousands of American Christians humbling themselves through an extended fast will be very meaningful to God and will help move Him, according to His word, to bring change to the United States.

 How to Fast

-You may choose to fast from foods for the entire 21 days—drinking only liquids—or you may choose to fast one or two meals each day.
+You may choose to fast from foods for the entire ten days—drinking only liquids—or you may choose to fast one or two meals each day.
 However God leads you, we are thrilled to have you be a part.

 Fasting helps the Christian draw close to God, although American Christians are often unfamiliar with the practice.
 For more information check out this FAQ for Fasting and this curated list of resources.